tomasstolker/ARTES/docs/input.rst

 * **atmosphere.fits** - FITS file that contains the 3D atmosphere structure that is used by ARTES.
 The file can be manually created as long as the correct data structure is used.
 Alternatively, *tools/atmosphere.py* can be used  with an input file such as *atmosphere.in* which helps to build *atmosphere.fits*.

 * **pressure_temperature.dat** - Optional file with a 1D P-T structure.
-This input file may have a different filename.
+This input file should have the exact filename that is shown here.

 * **opacity/[FITS]** - The *opacity* folder should contain the opacity files that will be used by *atmosphere.in* to build *atmosphere.fits*.